top of page

 “Spread the word,” he said.
 “People need to know they can turn their battles into strength.”

-“This is the blueprint,” I said.
-“Not just to survive — but to lead your life.”
+“This is the blueprint,” I told him.
+“Not only for surviving your struggles — but for learning how to lead your life.”

-Then we drove off in opposite directions — two very different warriors, forged by different fires, living the same truth: The struggle didn’t break us.
-It built us.
+Then we drove away in opposite directions — two very different Warriors, forged by different fires but living the same truth:

 And if you’re in the middle of your fight right now, hear this...